-Community library cards are available to community members for a fee of $25 per year.
+Community library cards are available to community members for a fee of $25 for 12 months.
 These cards are not BC student ID cards, but still allow borrowing privileges.

-The library card entitles the holder to borrowing privileges (a maximum of three books may be checked out for two weeks), off-campus access to library research databases, and computer access in the library (2nd floor) but not the Computer Commons.
+The library card entitles the holder to borrowing privileges (a maximum of three books at a time may be checked out for two weeks), computer access in the library (2nd floor) but not the Computer Commons, and wifi access.
 All library computers offer Internet and research database access and a Microsoft Word viewer, though not full MS Word.

 There are three photocopiers in the library, one upstairs and two on the mezzanine level.
 These machines do NOT accept ID cards, but do accept bills and coins.

 The library is closed during semester breaks so there is no access to the building when the college is not in session.